 CAUTION: This do-it-yourself guide assumes that you have knowledge and experience in dealing with high voltage (120v) power connections.
 If you are uncomfortable working with those voltages, feel free to read the article, but you probably should refrain from doing this project.
 We are NOT, in any way, responsible for any injury, fire, or burnt electronics due to your lack of experience.
 Please be careful!

 Please note: We have moved away from these rigid LED strips and now offer self adhesive flexible LED strips.
-These strips can be seen above.

 What You'll Need: